 End Sub

-- As a result, you will be able to concatenate names with the header of the columns.
+- The names are concatenated, along with the header of the columns.

-- Now, go to the Home tab and click on Close & Load.
+- Go to the Home tab and click on Close & Load.

 How to Separate Names in Excel